Traveling Responsibly in West Africa

 one’s person and baggage, which should be as light and inconspicuous as possible since theft does occur.
 Traveler’s checks and credit cards can be used in major cities but should not be relied upon in the backcountry.
 Travel insurance

-is essential (www.imglobal.com or www.travelguard.com) and one is well advised to keep all documents in the event of a medical emergency
+is essential (providers such as www.imglobal.com or www.travelguard.com) and one is well advised to keep all documents in the event of a medical emergency

 since most treatment demands on-the-spot payment with later reimbursement.